-Yes, The Hotel Mazarin offers guests free WiFi.
+Yes, The Bourbon Orleans Hotel offers guests free WiFi.

 Where do I fly into and how do I get there from the airport?

 You will fly into Louis Armstrong International Airport in New Orleans.
-Taxis, uber cars and buses are options to get to the hotel, but we may also have people available to make airport runs to pick up attendees as needed.
+Shuttles, taxis, uber cars and buses are options to get to the hotel.
 We can coordinate arrivals in our Facebook group for attendees.

 What about local tranportation?

 We will cover all local transportation during official workshop hours.